Loki-Astari/ThorsNisse/README.md

 # ThorsNisse

-This is a simple to use WebServer based on the design principles of Node.js.
+This is RESTful server framework for C++.
+It is base on the Node.js server and uses transparently non-blocking streams to achieve high throughput and low complexity of development on a single threaded server.

 ## Goal

-The goal is to build a framework that allows lambda's to be used to specify the actions when specific end points are hit.
-The lambads will be provided with stream like interfaces (so coding is still very much C++ like but the streams themselves will be transparently non-blocking.
-This means to the lambda the streams act like blocking streams but behind the scenes a blocking read/write will result in control being returned to the server to continue processing the next request.
+The goal is to build a framework that allows functors (including lambda's) to be used to specify the actions of a RESTful end point.
+When invoked these functors will behave like normal C++ routines that use blocking streams (thus allowing for very standard C++ coding style); but the streams themselves will behave like non-blocking streams and on a blocking request transfer control back to Nisse server framework.

-A secondary goal is to use my Serializing library ([ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer)) and incorporate the SQL Library ([ThorsSQL](https://github.com/Loki-Astari/ThorsSQL)).

 ### Example Usage: